 So how have I managed to stay in business after all these years?

 You honestly don’t need any capital to start a business in blogging.
-Unlike many businesses, you don’t have to start in debt.
+Unlike many businesses, you don’t have to start in debt, only to be eventually pursued by pertinacious debt collectors like lowell.
 However, I do not recommend going full time until you have a consistent and reliable revenue stream.
 I was able to do this by working part time for an online health publication for years as well as personal training at a gym.

 Over the years, I’ve kept my business lean and while that may have limited my growth, it’s never been about success or money for me but fulfillment.
 Staying small has allowed me to enjoy family time and being a work from home mom.
 I don’t manage stress well.